Hillside Work-Scholarship Connection

 HWSC partners with local universities and other academic partners for tutoring support.
 After graduation, the program provides continuing support services including access to financial aid, resolution of college issues and employment counseling for post-graduate employment.

-The program is open to eligible students of participating school districts in Monroe County, Onondaga County, Broome County and Prince George’s County, Maryland.
+The program is open to eligible students of participating school districts in Monroe County, Onondaga County, Broome County, Oneida County, and Prince George’s County, Maryland.

 Additional eligibility criteria may apply.